-Drs.
-Evnin, Kamdar and Royston and Messrs.
-Katkin, Legault and Podlesak served as members of the Nominating and Corporate Governance Committee during 2017, with Dr. Kamdar initially serving as chair of the committee.
-On March 29, 2017, Mr. Katkin was appointed to the Nominating and Corporate Governance Committee and on November 9, 2017, Mr. Legault was appointed to the committee.
-On May 17, 2017, Drs.
-Kamdar and Royston resigned from the Nominating and Corporate Governance Committee upon their retirement from the Board and Mr. Podlesak was appointed chair of the committee.
+Ms. Jarrett and Messrs.
+Katkin, Legault and Podlesak served as members of the Nominating and Corporate Governance Committee during 2019, with Mr. Podlesak serving as chair of the committee.
 Our Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of Nasdaq.
-During fiscal year ended December 31, 2017, the Nominating and Corporate Governance Committee include, among other things:
+During fiscal year ended December 31, 2019, the Nominating and Corporate Governance Committee met five times.
+The functions of our Nominating and Corporate Governance Committee include, among other things: